-In part 1 of this series – Major Roadblocks to Digital Transformation: Part 1, we outlined three major inhibitors that companies might come across on their journey towards digital transformation.
+In the first half of this series, Major Roadblocks to Digital Transformation: Part 1, we outlined three major inhibitors that companies might come across on their journey towards digital transformation.
 We now explore the next set of barriers that can obstruct transformation as organizations must understand the roadblocks that lie ahead and then develop strategies to address them.

 People are one of the six core business enablers, therefore companies cannot attain digital maturity without building and retaining a digitally-enabled, data-driven, collaborative, innovative and customer-centric workforce.
-This encapsulates one of the top challenges that undermines digitalization initiatives according to 6 out of 10 business leaders1;company culture that resists digitally-induced change.
+This encapsulates one of the top challenges that undermines digitalization initiatives according to 1 in 4 business leaders1; company culture that resists digitally induced change.

 Visual: Culture Enhancement Initiatives currently in place